ibm-cloud-docs/watsonx-code-assistant/cloud-setup-wca-eclipse.md

 {: #cloud-setup-wca-eclipse-install}

 The plugin that you need depends upon the plan you are using.
 For plan details, see the [Pricing plans page](https://cloud.ibm.com/catalog/services/ibm-watsonx-code-assistant){: external}.

-The following table lists the plans and a description of each plan.

 | Plan | Description |
 | --- | --- |